charlesmaillu/Portfolio/README.md

 * HTML
 * CSS
 ## Support and contact details
-If you run into any issues or have questions, ideas or concerns reach me at charles972@live.com.
+If you run into any issues or have questions, ideas or concerns to reach me click <a href="https://charlesmaillu.github.io/contact-info">here</a>

 Want to contribute?
 Great!